Your Steady page is where you make your appeal to your community to become paying members.

 One common mistake many publishers have made when writing their Steady page is launching into an introduction to their publication.
 The Steady page is not the place to do that.

 By the time readers arrive at your Steady page, you already have an existing relationship.
 They’ve been listening to your podcast, or reading your blog, for some time already, and have now clicked through to your Steady page, answering your call for support.
 They’re looking for ways to deepen their connection with you and your work.
 So there’s no need to go right back to the beginning.
 Instead, use a tone of voice that befits a conversation with a friend – it’s time to get a little bit personal.

 There are two crucial elements to nailing your Steady page text: passion and purpose.
 First, focus on passion, ie. what connects you and your community.
 What’s the thing you all have in common, the issue you all care about, the hobby that makes you tick?
 Meet them there.

 Then, lead them to the purpose.
-Why is it important that they stay paying for your work now?
+Why is it important that they start paying for your work now?
 What purpose will you be able to achieve together?

 Answer these two questions in your main text and your community will be helpless to resist your appeal.

 Now let’s take a look at some of the other elements of your Steady page that you can use to make your most compelling case for memberships.

 Right at the top of your Steady page is your first place to make an impact.